-Any HWDSB community member who has a concern, may attempt Personal Resolution which may include:
+Any HWDSB community member who has a concern may attempt the Personal Resolution process, which may include:

-I. If possible and safe to do so, informing the person who is the source of the behaviour (respondent), either verbally or in writing, that the conduct is unwelcome, and the behaviour must stop.
+- 2.1.1.1 If possible and safe to do so, informing the person who is the source of the behaviour (respondent), either verbally or in writing, that the conduct is unwelcome, and the behaviour must stop.
 Supervisory or managerial staff can be engaged to help facilitate this informal dialogue.
 In situations where there is a possibility that approaching the respondent could result in escalation of the comment or conduct, or where there may be safety risks, Personal Resolution is not recommended.
-After attempting Personal Resolution, if the behaviour continues, the individual experiencing or witnessing the alleged harassment should report the behaviour and/or make a complaint. (see section 1.0).

-- II.
-For concerns that may be systemic (e.g., discriminatory decisions, policies, procedures and other business practices), notify a supervisor/manager who has decision-making responsibility close to the concern at hand and/or notify the HRO.
-If the issue is not addressed within a reasonable timeline, a formal complaint to the HRO may be made (see section 1.0). - III.
-While attempting a Personal Resolution, the Human Rights Office (HRO) can be contacted for information about the Human Rights Policy, this procedure and consult on the issue without providing identifying details.
-The HRO does not play an advisory role to either the complainant or respondent, except to the limited extent of providing information and consult on potential next steps. - IV.
-Those involved in informal Personal Resolution are encouraged to keep a detailed record of the behaviour or incident including date(s), time(s), location(s) and witness(es) and the outcome after attempting Personal Resolution.
+After attempting Personal Resolution, if the behaviour continues, the individual experiencing or witnessing the alleged harassment should report the behaviour and/or make a complaint. - 2.1.1.2 For Concerns that may be systemic (e.g., discriminatory decisions, policies, procedures and other business practices), notify a supervisor/manager who has decision-making responsibility close to the concern at hand and/or notify the HRO.
+If the issue is not addressed within a reasonable timeline, a formal complaint to the HRO may be made. - 2.1.1.3 While attempting a Personal Resolution, the Human Rights Office (HRO) can be contacted for information about the Human Rights Policy, this procedure and consult on the issue without providing identifying details.
+The HRO does not play an advisory role to either the complainant or respondent, except to the limited extent of providing information and consult on potential next steps. - 2.1.1.4 Those involved in informal Personal Resolution are encouraged to keep a detailed record of the behaviour or incident including date(s), time(s), location(s) and witness(es) and the outcome after attempting Personal Resolution.